 - Bake until golden brown, NOT brown.

-The drop biscuits only take 15 minutes to bake.
+The biscuits with buttermilk and self rising flour take 15 minutes to bake.
 The tops should be lightly golden but not brown.
 Keep an eye on them for the last few minutes of the baking time to ensure they don’t get too dark.
 Brush the top with melted butter then serve warm.

 Looking for other easy 3-ingredient recipes?
 We have tons of recipes for you!